wghglory/Guanghui.Weather/README.md

 ## Installation and how to review this demo:

+I use Visual Studio 2015.
+You may change project files if using other versions.

-1. run the script "GuanghuiWeather.sql" in APP_Data.
+1. run the script "GuanghuiWeather.sql" in Guanghui.Weather.Webapp/APP_Data.
 I use MSSQL 2012.
 If there are some errors please make some changes like changing db size, etc.
 2. make sure the connection string in web.config works fine since i use local db.
 Data source=.
+3. set Guanghui.Weather.Webapp as startup project.
+4. restore nuget packages.
 3. run the project.
 You should see /Country/Index.
 If not, please type and see this page.
 4. reviewing the first page.
 And then you will see a link to navigate to the second page.
 5. details are in every page.